Eduard Spranger: Thought

 Those six in more detail are:

 Theoretical: A passion to discover, systemize and analyze; a search for knowledge.

 Utilitarian: A passion to gain a return on all investments involving time, money and resources.

 Aesthetic: A passion to experience impressions of the world and achieve form and harmony in life; self-actualization.

 Social: A passion to invest myself, my time, and my resources into helping others achieve their potential.

 Individualistic: A passion to achieve position and to use that position to affect and influence others.

 Traditional: A passion to seek out and pursue the highest meaning in life, in the divine or the ideal, and achieve a system for living.
 This instrument is sometimes offered along with the DISC assessment.

+Students

+Indian educator and philosopher Syed Abid Husain did his doctoral studies with Spranger at the University of Berlin.